Azure/Vision-AI-DevKit-Pages/docs/_docs/012-HOL_Dev_Using_ASA.md

 ## Deploy the job

-You are now ready to deploy the Azure Stream Analytics job on your IoT Edge device.
+You are now ready to deploy the Azure Stream Analytics job on your Vision AI DevKit camera.

 In this section, you use the **Set Modules** wizard in the Azure portal to create a *deployment manifest*.
 A deployment manifest is a JSON file that describes all the modules that will be deployed to a device, the container registries that store the module images, how the modules should be managed, and how the modules can communicate with each other.
-Your IoT Edge device retrieves its deployment manifest from IoT Hub, then uses the information in it to deploy and configure all of its assigned modules.
+Your Vision AI DevKit camera retrieves its deployment manifest from IoT Hub, then uses the information in it to deploy and configure all of its assigned modules.

-For this tutorial, you deploy two modules.
-The first is **tempSensor**, which is a module that simulates a temperature and humidity sensor.
-The second is your Stream Analytics job.
+For this tutorial, you deploy one module, which is your Stream Analytics job.
 The sensor module provides the stream of data that your job query will analyze.
+Your Vision AI DevKit camera should already have the VisionSample module deployed during the initial setup process.

-1. In the Azure portal, in your IoT hub, go to **IoT Edge**, and then open the details page for your IoT Edge device.
+1. In the Azure portal, in your IoT hub, go to **IoT Edge**, and then open the details page for your Vision AI DevKit camera.

 1. Select **Set modules**.

-1. If you previously deployed the tempSensor module on this device, it might autopopulate.
-If it does not, add the module with the following steps:

-   1. Click **Add** and select **IoT Edge Module**.
-   1. For the name, type **tempSensor**.
-   1. For the image URI, enter **mcr.microsoft.com/azureiotedge-simulated-temperature-sensor:1.0**.
-   1. Leave the other settings unchanged and select **Save**.

 1. Add your Azure Stream Analytics Edge job with the following steps: